Skip to main content

 About Us

-We want to take care of you and your family from all aspects of your health, not simply meeting your medical needs.
-This includes, getting to know your care providers prenatally through individual care and supporting you as the primary decision maker for your care.
+We want to make sure you and your family are well taken care of.
+This goes beyond just meeting your medical needs.
+You will get to know your care providers through individual care and we will support you as the primary decision maker for your care.
 Additionally, we provide a thorough mental health assessment and support, walking alongside you in labour and birth.
-Subsequent home postpartum care is available for all patients in our catchment area (Langley, Abbotsford, Mission Chilliwack), ensuring breastfeeding support, visits and follow-up from highly trained (funded) lactation consultants and midwives.
+Postpartum care is also available for all patients in our catchment area (Langley, Abbotsford, Mission Chilliwack).
+This includes a home visit and subsequent clinic visits and follow-up from highly trained (funded) lactation consultants and midwives.
 Our team also offers massage therapy, pelvic floor physiotherapy, and counselling to support other aspects of your health.

 FAQ